microsoft/commercial-marketplace-offer-solution/marketplace/application/base-image-vm/README.md

 ./package.ps1 -assetsFolder ../marketplace/application/base-image-vm/app-contents -releaseFolder my_st_offer -offerId ec484fb9-31a0-4332-b6eb-27babe9c9233
 ```

-Please refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/marketplace/plan-azure-app-solution-template#deployment-package) for more information on how to package your solution template offer.
+Please refer to the Microsoft documentation for more information on how to package your [solution template](https://docs.microsoft.com/en-us/azure/marketplace/plan-azure-app-solution-template#deployment-package) and [managed application](https://learn.microsoft.com/en-us/azure/marketplace/plan-azure-app-managed-app#deployment-package) offers.

-### Create/Update the Azure Application Solution Template & Managed Application Offer
+### Create/Update the Azure Application (Solution Template or Managed Application) Offer

-A [script](../../../scripts/addUpdate_azureApplicationOffer.ps1) is provided in the `scripts` folder of this repository to create the Azure Application (Solution Template and/or Managed Application) offer.
+A [script](../../../scripts/addUpdate_azureApplicationOffer.ps1) is provided in the `scripts` folder of this repository to create the Azure Application (Solution Template or Managed Application) offer.

 The sample [offer listing config](./listing_config.json) contains 2 plan options:
 - Solution Template (`base-image-vm`)
 - Managed Application (`base-image-vm-app`)

-The offer type that is created refers to the plan configured in the [manifest file](./manifest.yml).
+The offer type that is created refers to the plan set in the [manifest file](./manifest.yml).

 The script will package the solution, create an offer if it does not already exist, create a plan if it does not already exist, and upload the solution package and offer assets (logos).
 You can also use this script to update the offer or plan.

 ```
-./addUpdate_azureApplicationOffer.ps1 -assetsFolder ../marketplace/application/base-image-vm
+./addUpdate_azureApplicationOffer.ps1 -assetsFolder ../marketplace/application/base-image-vm -manifestFile ../marketplace/application/base-image-vm/manifest.yml -offerType "<offer type>"
 ```
+Where "<offertype>" has the option of st or ma, for solution template and managed application, respectively.

 Before running the script, you will need to set the following variables in the [configuration file](../../../scripts/config.json):